robotoworks/mechanoid/docs/source/ops/index.rst

       }
    }

-The example demonstrates how we call a REST client and how we should construct the result, as previously outlined, if everything is ok, we return ``Operation.createOkResult()``, in the event of an error we return ``Operation.createErrorResult(Throwable)``.
+For the purposes of the example, we retrieve data using a REST client, the example demonstrates how we should construct the result.
+As previously outlined, if everything is ok, we return ``Operation.createOkResult()``, in the event of an error we return ``Operation.createErrorResult(Throwable)``.

 Operations with arguments, such as the ``addMovie(...)`` operation we saw earlier, make their arguments available to the operation stub through properties, for instance